Silbena/DynoGraphix/README.md

 # World population animated vizualizations

 Plots were made in Python with matplotlib animation and stored in a GIF format.
 Scipts producing the plots can be found in **scripts** directory.
 Data preparation was done with pandas in **filter_data.py**.
-For comparison of the plots see **summary.md**.
+For comparison of the plots see the **summary.md**.

 Types of plots:
 - bar (colored),